FAXES/easycompile/README.md

 ---
 ### Notes
-With EasyCompile along with near any Javascript compiler this never will provide full secureity on your applications.
+With EasyCompile along with near any Javascript compiler this never will provide full security on your applications.
 However, this is a great gateway to further protecting your application.

 ---